Sanctuary of Venus at Hispellum: Amphitheatre

 Like all Umbrian amphitheatres it was built up from the ground rather than on a hill to support seating.
 From inscriptions it seems to have been built in the Augustan period and as part of a single plan of the sanctuary, but the construction techniques suggest that it was built after the theatre.

-It was originally of considerable size with height of about 16 m and an elliptical plan of 59 x 35.5 m and could hold more than 7000 spectators.
+It was originally of considerable size with a height of about 16 m and an elliptical plan of 59 x 35.5 m, and it could hold more than 7000 spectators.

 Externally it was decorated with semicircular columns in alternating pink and white which remained in place on the western side.
 Some parts of the steps and some stretches of the original flooring are still visible, as well as walls in opus vittatum.
-Numerous insciptions were found here during the excavations of 1957–1958.
+Numerous inscriptions were found here during the excavations of 1957–1958.

 Baths

-Remains of thermal baths were found in excavations in 2001-3 beneath the nearby church of San Claudio, including geometric mosaic floors and heated rooms.
+Remains of thermal baths were found in excavations in 2001–3 beneath the nearby church of San Claudio, including geometric mosaic floors and heated rooms.